-Strategic Direction Delivery Program 2022-2026 Thriving and safe place to live Program to develop and implement Council's key planning documents.
+Strategic Direction Delivery Program 2022-2026 · Program to develop and implement Council's key planning documents.

 The policy has no financial impact on the existing costs associated with naming roads.
 The application for naming and renaming roads is covered under the Council adopted Fees and Charges to recover the administration/advertising costs of this service.